Dispatch Automation

 Responding to dispatches in a timely and consistent manner is essential to achieving high performance during grid events and maximizing revenue potential.

 Dispatch automation with Leap enables you to integrate once and scale to all available markets and programs.
-While there are differences between each program, Leap simplifies implementation by providing a common dispatch notification structure so that your dispatch processing logic can be leveraged across all markets.
+While there may be some differences between programs, Leap simplifies implementation by providing a common dispatch notification structure so that your event processing logic can be leveraged across all markets and programs.

 Dispatch Structure